roeszler/kapthol/README.md

 ![hero-page](assets/docs/home-hero-kaptain.png)

   - The landing section includes a format and images with text overlay to allow the user to understand what type of user this site would be applicable too.
-  - The landing section announces the core business proposition with a subtle animation to grab the users attention.
+  - The landing section announces the core business proposition with a subtle grow and rotate animation to grab the users attention toward the site mascott image ([Sailor Penguin](assets/images/kapthol-hero-image.png)).

 __The Header__